Skip to content

 Net operating income as a share of the loan.

-Calculate mortgage debt yield: net operating income divided by loan amount — a key commercial lending ratio.
-Instant result with methodology shown.
+Calculate mortgage debt yield as net operating income divided by loan amount — a key commercial real estate lending ratio.

 What this tool does